Apple’s 10.5-inch iPad Pro Aims for the Sweet Spot

 Add accessories like the Smart Keyboard, the Apple Pencil, and the Leather Sleeve, and you’ll exceed $1000.
 And that doesn’t even count AppleCare+.
 The total sum is similar to the cost of a MacBook Air, though a bit less than an entry-level MacBook.

 It probably goes without saying that most people would not buy both an iPad Pro and a MacBook of any variety for productivity work.
-There’s just too much overlap in capabilities, and at a too-steep cost.
+There’s just too much overlap in capabilities, at a too-steep cost.
 If so, I’d wager that most would go for the MacBook in favor of the iPad Pro (possibly adding a cheaper iPad for entertainment).

 A potentially better argument for an iPad Pro can be made for people like me who work on desktop Macs and need a satellite device while on the go.
 An iPad Pro arguably fits the bill better, rather than a somewhat redundant MacBook, but it’s still a costly proposition.

 With the iPad Pro, Apple seems to have set its sights on a slightly different, somewhat distant scenario: a world in which iPads better match up with the Mac’s capabilities, causing many to choose an iPad over a Mac notebook with little or no hesitation.
 Developments this year clearly point in this direction.
 The upcoming iOS 11 vastly improves the iPad’s power and flexibility for work scenarios.
-We haven’t reached that rough point of capability parity with the Mac yet, but it’s arguably in sight.
+We haven’t reached rough point of capability parity with the Mac yet, but it’s arguably in sight.

 The 10.5-inch iPad Pro is another piece of that puzzle.
 Its new dimensions, a departure from the long-standard 9.7-inch size from the original iPad, create a subtle yet substantial upgrade for those wanting a good balance of portability and screen real estate — as well as a conceivable alternative to a Mac for at least some people.